- VISION & MISSION

 In pursuit of our Mission:

-(a) Client Centred.
+(a) Client Centered.
 We acknowledge the needs of the individuals we serve as our primary responsibility, recognizing it is a basic human right to live without fear of abuse.

 (b) Respect.
 We accept the intrinsic worth of all individuals in our relationships with them and believe in the capacity of individuals for growth and change.